nonfiction

 The Best Book I Read This Month: How Fascism Works by Jason Stanley

-The best book I read this month the second book that I think is essential for understanding what is happening in the United States right now.
+The best book I read this month is the second book that I think is essential for understanding what is happening in the United States right now.
 (Wild Faith by Talia Lavin is the first.)
 Jason Stanley’s How Fascism Works explains, in plain language, the ten components of fascism.
 He cites historical examples and explains how each component manipulates the public to ensure support for, or at least a lack of resistance to, the fascist agenda.

 Originally written early in Trump’s first administration, the edition I read was updated to include the COVID pandemic.
 And it’s all there: everything Trump tried to do the first time around and everything that he and his fellow kleptocrats are doing now to destroy American democracy.
 Stanley provides clear explanations for the methods and purposes of these actions, as well as their precedents in history.
 It’s chilling.